brunokoga/Montevideo/bestiary3_dir/oni.md

 Special Abilities

 **Icy Missile (Su)** As a swift action, the ice yai can fire a dart of ice from its third eye.
-This dart is a ranged touch attack (+20 attack bonus), dealing 4d6 points of [cold](monsters/creatureTypes#_cold-subtype) damage on a hit.
+This dart is a ranged touch attack (+20 attack bonus, dealing 4d6 points of [cold](monster_dir/creatureTypes#_cold-subtype) damage on a hit.
 This attack has a range of 180 feet with no range increment.

-**Staggering Strikes (Ex)** An ice yai can strike twice per round with its two slam attacks.
+**Staggering Strikes (Ex** An ice yai can strike twice per round with its two slam attacks.
 A creature struck by more than two of these slam attacks in a round must make a DC 28 Fortitude save or be staggered for 1 round.
 The save DC is Strength-based.

 The ice yai is a sinister creature that combines the brutality of a frost giant with the grace and style of a skilled martial artist.
 Although its magical powers are formidable, it prefers to fight in melee using its slam attacks, leading its minions in merciless combat.
 It uses its mobility to cast combat spells or launch shards of ice from its third eye.